hennyrose/DuneConsoleGame0/README.md

 ## ✨ Future Improvements
 - Add customizable difficulty levels.
 - Include more cards and events.
-- Add to Telegram Mini Apps.
+- Add the game to Telegram Mini Apps.

 Feel free to contribute, open issues, or suggest ideas!